 If you follow the guidelines, change bad habits, replace them with new healthy habits, then you can expect to lose more than 60% of your excess weight.

 Average Weight Loss With Gastric Sleeve Surgery

 Before we make any calculations, let’s look at the average weight loss from gastric sleeve surgery.
-Because different people have different heights and weights and therefore different body mass index’s, we cannot measure expected weight loss in pounds.
+Because different people have different heights and weights and therefore different body mass index’s, we cannot use pounds alone to measure expected weight loss.
 Someone who is 6 foot 2 and 400 lbs will lose a different amount of weight than someone who is 5 foot 4 and 220 lbs.
 But both of these patients will lose a similar percent of their excess weight.

 Example Weight Loss